A ways back, I met with a sales leader I’ve known for years, and he told me The Most Curious Story. His SaaS CEO asked him to stop selling so much.

 We get that, but what’s the “right” answer?
 Many of us can’t raise a $50m Series Seed, and many others of us don’t want to get diluted to 0.0001% ownership.

-I think in SaaS, and I learned this from an insight from Josh Stein at DFJ (first VC in Box, SugarCRM, etc.) at a board we’re on together, what I’m going to inelegantly call “The 0.5x Balance Sheet Rule.”
+I think in SaaS, and I learned this from an insight from Josh Stein at Threshold (first VC in Box and more) at a board we used to be on together (Talkdesk), what “The Balance Sheet Rule.”

 I made this mistake myself, with hindsight.
 I was proud we got cash-flow positive at $4m ARR or so, and shortly thereafter, I figured out the “everyone great is accretive thing” and told all the managers to hire whomever they want.
 But … I should have gone further.
 At ~$7m in ARR I think we had about $1.5m in cash on the balance sheet, plus some venture debt.
 If I’d had $5m+ on the balance sheet, I would have made far, far more investments.
 At $7m in ARR and cash-flow positive, I didn’t have to worry about failing.
 But I still had to worry about the costs of making data-driven, well-thought-through, but unproven mistakes.